Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Outline of the protocol

-Suppose that all measurements in the first round can be grouped so that their product equals the identity element $[1]_M$.
+In general, we will begin with the level-$M$ measurement $\{P_{[\alpha]_M}^{(1)}\}$, which is complete since $\Irr_{M}$ contains all irreps.
+We then perform a subsequent measurement with $m=M-1$ on supersites formed in the first round.
+Although the set $\{P^{(n)}_{[\alpha]_{M-1}}\}$ must be supplemented by an additional orthogonal projector to form a complete measurement, the state produced in the first round has no support on the corresponding subspace.
+Hence this additional outcome can never occur, and all measurement results lie in $\Irr_{M-1}/{\sim}$.
+Suppose then that all measurements in the first round can be grouped so that their product equals the identity element $[1]_M$.
 Then the above argument applies to each such supersite.
 Therefore, in the second round we obtain exclusively measurement outcomes in $\Irr_{M-1}/\sim$.

-Moreover, this procedure can be repeated and as the hierarchy eventually reaches one-dimensional irreps, $\Irr_1$, the process guarantees that after $M-1$ rounds the supersites have support only on irreps in $\Irr_1$.
-At this point, we can perform a measurement composed of rank-1 projectors which deterministically transforms the state to a product state in the trivial phase.
-In Fig.~\ref{fig:SPTProtocol}, we give an example of such a protocol using the non-abelian group $D_{16}$ which has nilpotency class three.
-The only remaining part is to show that such a protocol uses only $O(\mathrm{polylog}(N))$ circuit depth.
+Repeating this procedure iteratively, and using that the hierarchy in Eq.~\eqref{eq:Hierarchy} has exactly $M$ levels, we find that after $M-1$ rounds the supersites have support only on irreps in $\Irr_1$.
+At this point, we can perform a measurement composed of rank-1 projectors which deterministically produces a product state in the trivial phase.
+In Fig.~\ref{fig:SPTProtocol}, we give an example of such a protocol using the non-abelian group $D_{16}$, which has nilpotency class three ($M=3$).
+The only remaining part is to show that such a protocol uses only $O(\polylog N)$ circuit depth.

-To this end, we note that the overall measurement outcomes in each round multiply to the identity.
-This is guaranteed by the fact that we perform a measurement on all sites of a pure symmetric state (the initial state and the state after the $m$--th round).
-A pure symmetric state belongs to the invariant subspace of $U_g^{\otimes N}$ that corresponds to a 1D irrep $\alpha\in\Irr_1$ and $\Irr_1\subseteq [1]_m$ for all $m\in\{2,\dots,M\}$.
-Therefore, the product of all measurement outcomes of symmetric measurements performed on such a state always equals the identity, i.e., $\circ_i[\alpha_i]_m=[1]_m$.
+To see that this procedure can be carried out consistently at every level of the hierarchy, we first note that the overall measurement outcomes in each round necessarily multiply to the identity element $[1]_m$.
+This follows from the fact that we measure a pure symmetric state (the initial state and the state after the $m$--th round).
+Such a state lies entirely in the subspace corresponding to a 1D irrep $\alpha\in\Irr_1$, and since $\Irr_1\subseteq [1]_m$ for all $m\in\{2,\dots,M\}$, the product of all measurement outcomes must equal the identity: $\circ_i[\alpha_i]_m=[1]_m$.